Meagherq/apim-lab-terraform/apim-lab/3-addingApis/apimanagement-3-3.md

   ![Terraform APIM Colors API Open API Spec](../../assets/images/tf-module-3-add-colors-api-open-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the Colors API and the associated products.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the Colors API and the associated products.

 ### Test it in Developer Portal